 Steve is an independent consultant and writer in the social sector.
 He is Chair of Community Links, Board member of Groundswell, co-founder of A Better Way, an associate of the Carnegie UK Trust, and a panel member of the independent Inquiry into the Future of Civil Society.
 In 2017 he published a history of community business (In Our Hands).

-At TEDxBradford 2019, Steve will be presenting his thoughts on community business…
+At TEDxBradford 2019, Steve presented his thoughts on community business…

 If we really want to take back control …. then community business is the way to do it